karlredman/Timetrap_TUI/README.md

 * Please verify that Timetrap is working properly before testing Timetrap TUI.
 * Timetrap TUI currently uses the the Timetrap configuration file settings/configuration.
     * this file is used to figure out where `timetrap.yml` is located to determine where the `timetrap.db` file is located.
-    * as per, Timetrap configuration settings, set environment variable TIMETRAP_CONFIG_FILE to override timetrap default.
+    * as per Timetrap configuration settings, set environment variable TIMETRAP_CONFIG_FILE to override timetrap default.
     * the default location for `timetrap.yml` is `$HOME/.timetrap.yml`

 ## Execution: